 |Border areas with Afghanistan, Pakistan and Iraq||Do not travel|

-We advise you to exercise a high degree of caution in Iran due to ongoing regional tensions.
-You should pay close attention to your personal security at all times and keep a low profile in your activities.
+We advise you to exercise a high degree of caution in Iran.
+Pay close attention to your personal security at all times and keep a low profile in your activities.
 Monitor the local and international media for information on developments which may affect your security.

 Political developments in the region may prompt large demonstrations.
-You should avoid demonstrations as they can turn violent.
+Avoid demonstrations as they can turn violent.

 Iran does not recognise dual nationality.
 It is highly unlikely that the Australian Government will be allowed to provide consular assistance to dual Australian/IranianÂ nationals.

 We strongly advise you not to travel to within 20 kilometres of the Afghanistan and Pakistan borders, to Sistan va Baluchestan province and areas in Kerman province east of the city of Bam due to the dangerous security situation.

 We strongly advise you not to travel to areas within 10 kilometres of the border with Iraq because of the volatile security situation.
 Iranian security forces in these areas are vigilant.